BrythonServer/brython-server/docs/Design.md

 and whether they have loaded any code from Github.
 Finally, there are routines that "hijack" the browser's alert and prompt functions in Javascript, re-routing text to a console textarea on the browser page.

-The main web page has two flavors, an index.html and a exec.html, both of which are rendered from the root URL of the server, depending on how it was used.
+The main web page has two flavors, determined by the html templates index.html and a exec.html, both of which are rendered from the root URL (`/`) of the server, depending on how it was used.

+####`index.html`

+This template is used when visiting the server root, and presents the visitor with a Python code editing pane on the left hand side, drive by the Ace Javascript editor.
+The Python execution console is shown in a smaller right-hand pane.
+The user may begin writing/editing code immediately and executing it by pressing the '>' button.
+When the '>' button is pressed the `brython` function is executed, naming the editor ID as an argument.

+Once a file or project has been loaded from Github, this page will also show a 'SHARE' button which will, when pressed, open a new tab/window using the `exec.html` template.

+####`exec.html`

+This template is used when visiting the server root with arguments in the URL to indicate a specific Github user, repository and file path.
+In this instance, the Python execution console consumes a full width pane on the page and the code is loaded from Github and executed without delay.
+The URL shown in this mode may be copied and pasted as a hyperlink on another page or in an e-mail (i.e. "shared").

+In this instance a button is available which allows the user to edit the main file using the `index.html` template by opening a new window/tab.